yield-sync/specifications/v1-emp/Strategy Layer/README.md

 This contract should be responsible of interacting with the DeFi protocol itself as well as holding an token that is associated.
 That could include LP tokens or staked tokens that represent a position.

 It is also important to include functions that handle all managment of the protocol.
-For example setting the LP range on a uniswap v3 pool.
+For example functions for managing Uniswap V3 pools.

 ### 3. Update the Strategy with Interactor Addresses